 By default, the Object Name field contains the % wildcard character to encompass the entire schema specified for Object Type and Object Owner.
 Note that the % wildcard character applies to objects that do not yet exist and currently existing objects.

 See About Realm Authorization for conceptual information about the settings for this page.

 Realm Authorization Grantee: From the list, select the database account or role to whom you want to grant the realm authorization.
+This attribute is mandatory.

 This list shows all accounts and roles in the system, not just accounts with system privileges.